1. General accounting conventions

 8. Pension fund

 In 2001 the decision was made to create a pension fund in the Bank of Finland’s balance sheet for the management of the Bank’s pension liability.
 The purpose of this measure, which came into force at the beginning of 2002, was to ensure that the funds related to the coverage of the pension liability are invested in a lucrative manner.
-In 2017, the Board of the Bank of Finland decided to transfer the pension fund’s investment assets to be managed as part of the Bank’s financial assets.
-The balance sheet arrangements did not change the Bank’s position as a pension institution.
-A separate annual report is prepared on the Bank’s pension fund.
-The assets of the pension fund are included in the Bank of Finland’s balance sheet.
+Since 2017, the pension fund’s investment assets have been managed as part of the Bank of Finland’s financial assets, and its assets are included in the Bank’s balance sheet.
+A separate annual report is prepared on the Bank of Finland’s pension fund.

 9. Recording of provisions